sydney-machine-learning/ensemble-learning-tutorial/README.md

-# Ensemble-learning-tutorial using Python and Sklearn
+# Ensemble learning tutorial using Python and Sklearn
 ## Rohitash Chandra, 2026

 ## Coverage